-Main Differences Between a Capital Lease vs. Operating Lease
+What are the Differences Between a Capital Lease vs. Operating Lease?

 An operating lease differs from a capital lease because each follows a different accounting treatment and structure.
 An operating lease is a contract allowing the renter to use an asset but it does not offer any ownership rights to the lessee.

 Operating lease accounting is a one-off recording in the balance sheets.
 This means that a rented asset and related liabilities of future payments are excluded from the company’s balance sheet so that the ratio of debt to equity is kept low.
 Traditionally, operating leases helped American companies keep billions of assets and liabilities from being included in their balance sheets.

 A lease must meet specific requirements of the generally accepted accounting practices or GAAP to be recorded as an operating lease and exempted from being classified as a capital lease.
 Firms must assess their contracts using the “bright line” test to determine whether their rental contracts should be booked as operating vs. capital leases.